Formula Rossa: History

 The hydraulically-driven portion of the launch design is similar to other Intamin Accelerator Coaster models, although Formula Rossa employs unique features to counter the intense summer heat that can climb as high as 50 C in Abu Dhabi.
 Between rides, each of the 16-seater trains is sprayed with water by the integrated cooling system, which targets the running gear.
 This has the added benefit of also removing sand from the wheels.

 On 27 October 2010, Ferrari World announced that the opening date would be postponed a week "in respect of the passing of the late Sheikh Saqr bin Mohammed Al Qasimi, the Ruler of Ras Al Khaimah".
 Formula Rossa officially opened to the public on 4 November 2010, surpassing Kingda Ka at Six Flags Great Adventure to become the fastest roller coaster in the world with its record-setting top speed of 240 km/h.

 Old signage used for the ride.

 Current signage used for the ride as of 2025.

 In January 2024, Ferrari World unexpectedly closed Formula Rossa without explanation, stating on their website that the ride is "unavailable until further notice".
-The park's only known statement on the issue was released on X on 29 March 2024, which stated, "We appreciate your interest. we currently don’t have information on the reopening date for Formula Rossa.
-Please stay tuned to our website and social media channels for updates.
-Thank you for your patience and understanding!"
 The ride would later reopen on 23 December 2024.